WyvernIXTL/computer-science-heidelberg-thesis-typst-template/README.md

 A template for writing a bachelor's or master's computer science thesis at the University Heidelberg.

+The cover is available in english and german!
+Switch the language via the `language` option (see the Usage).

 ## Usage

 Either initialize the template via